Billy DiCola is beginning to remember things. Little things, like how to smile.

 "The doctor took me to the chapel and said Billy might never wake up," Mrs. Falzone said.
 "He said he could suffer a stroke and that his condition was very critical.
 He said he did not think Billy would recover.

 And that's when Billy DiCola's superior physical conditioning began to pay off.
 Doctors were amazed as DiCola's vital signs began to stabilize and stayed strong during the coma.
 They told Mrs. Falzone that her son had one of the most athletic hearts they had ever seen.

-"They said he was in fantastic physical shape," said Mrs. Falzone, whose son was 6 feet 2 and weighed 180 pounds before the accident and has lost about 30 pounds since.
+"They said he was in fantastic physical shape," said Mrs. Falzone, whose son was 6 feet 2 and weighed 180 pounds before the accident; he has lost about 30 pounds since.
 "The fact he was young and strong was crucial in his recovery."

 That, and the support of family and friends.
-Mrs. Falzone quit her job at Burdines, and she and Sam Falzone, a retired Pasco sheriff, stayed for 38 days at the St. Petersburg Sheraton, which offered a sharply reduced rate.
+Mrs. Falzone quit her job at Burdines, and she and Sam Falzone, a retired Pasco law enforcement officer, stayed for 38 days at a local hotel, which offered a sharply reduced rate.

 The New Port Richey residents spent 12 to 13 hours at the hospital each day, visiting their son in the trauma unit a few hours at a time as permitted by doctors.
 And Markham came from her job every morning and spoke to Billy.

 Then on June 5, after doctors performed a tracheotomy, DiCola stirred, sat up and spoke.

 "He said, "I'm trying to get my s--- together' and "I've been with God,' " Mrs. Falzone said.
 "He started talking Saturday (June 5), and he's been talking ever since.
 Considering he had been asleep for 40 days, I thought he sounded pretty good."